DOS Days

 An advert for OS/2 version 1.10 (August 1989)

-OS/2 versions 2.0 and 2.1 used 386 memory management, ran almost all DOS programs, and ran most Windows applications as well.
+OS/2 2.0 was released in April 1992, and sold for $195 ($45 more than Microsoft Windows 3.0).
+It added a 32-bit API for running native OS/2 applications, but could also run 16-bit programs without issue.
+OS/2 2.0 was now able to leverage 386 memory management, ran almost all DOS programs, and ran most Windows applications as well.
 IBM now supported clone computers, and had largely abandoned its PS/2 Microchannel family for the same PCI, ISA, IDE, SVGA architecture everyone else had adopted.
 Version 2.0 introduced the Workplace Shell (WPS), which allowed the user to perform traditional computing tasks such as accessing files, printers, launching legacy programs, and advanced object oriented tasks using built-in and third-party application objects that extended the shell in an integrated fashion not available on any other mainstream operating system.

-The final full release of OS/2 was entitled OS/2 Warp, and was released in Autumn 1994.
+The final full release of OS/2 was entitled OS/2 Warp, and was released in the Autumn of 1994.
 This could also be called OS/2 version 3.0.
-Crucially, Warp hit the market 9 months before Windows 95, and was actually a much more functional operating system with real program integrity, priorities, and server-quality I/O. Very cleverly, Warp not only allowed a combination of 16-bit and 32-bit programs to run side-by-side, but elements within a single program could run in 16-bit or 32-bit mode.
+Crucially, Warp hit the market nine months before Windows 95, and was actually a much more functional operating system with real program integrity, priorities, and server-quality I/O. Very cleverly, Warp not only allowed a combination of 16-bit and 32-bit programs to run side-by-side, but elements within a single program could run in 16-bit or 32-bit mode.
+Unlike Microsoft's offerings both before and after Warp arrived, OS/2 Warp did not rely on at-the-time pretty archaic DOS underpinnings.